16 Best Places to Visit in the Dolomites, Italy (+ Map of Must-See Spots)

 5. Lago di Sorapis

-Lake Sorapis is another stunning mountain lake and definitely deserves a mention on any list of the best places in the Dolomites.
+Lake Sorapis is a stunning mountain lake and definitely deserves a mention on any list of the best places in the Dolomites.
 This lake and the surrounding scenery is totally different than the landscapes at Lago di Braies, but many people would argue that it’s even more beautiful.

 The glacial waters of Lago di Sorapis have a very distinctive milky-blue color that looks too beautiful to be real.
 If you visit on a sunny day, the color of the lake is absolutely incredible.
 Add to that the colorful wildflowers, deep blue sky, surrounding mountains with a distinctive pinnacle called God’s Finger, and you feel like you stepped into a real-life painting!